 Ohio will refer to comprehensive support and improvement schools as "Priority Schools" in order to maintain continuity with prior period designations.
-Ohio will base criteria for identifying not less than the lowest-performing 5 percent of all schools receiving Title I, Part A funds using the report card's overall grade methodology (see Section 4.v.b above).
-Schools will be identified every three years.
+Ohio will base criteria for identifying not less than the lowest-performing 5 percent of all schools receiving Title I, Part A funds using the report card's overall rating grade methodology (see Section 4.v.b above).
+Each 'Title I Served' school will be rank ordered based on the overall rating on the Ohio School Report Card.
+The lowest 5% of that list will be identified as CSI schools.
+CSI schools will be identified every three years.

-During the transition to ESSA (from NCLB), Ohio will maintain its current Priority school list through the 2017-2018 school year and generate a new Priority list based on ESSA accountability measures at the end of the 2017-2018 school year once the relevant report cards are released in September 2018.
+During the transition to ESSA (from NCLB), Ohio will maintain its current CSI Priority school list through the 2017-2018 school year and generate a new CSI Priority list based on ESSA accountability measures at the end of the 2017-2018 school year once the relevant report cards are released in September 2018.